 The design of the Phantom Tempus Collection encompasses various aesthetic and intellectual themes relating to time and the cosmos.
 A key component is a rare astronomical phenomenon, the pulsar, unknown until 1967 and found only in the deepest reaches of space (the nearest yet discovered is 280 light years, or 1,680 trillion miles, from Earth).
 These very dense, white-hot stars emit electromagnetic radiation in extremely regular pulses, making them some of the most accurate clocks in the universe.

-In Phantom Tempus, this remarkable force of nature is rendered as a center piece in a Bespoke Starlight Headliner consisting of fibre-optic lighting and intricate Bespoke embroidery, creating the unique and beautiful Pulsar Headliner.
+In the Phantom Tempus Collection, this remarkable force of nature is rendered as a centerpiece in a Bespoke Starlight Headliner consisting of fiber-optic lighting and intricate Bespoke embroidery, creating the unique and beautiful Pulsar Headliner.

 Another aspect of time – the illusion of its standing still – is captured in the ‘Frozen Flow of Time’ Gallery.
 This unique artwork is housed in the fascia from which the clock is deliberately omitted to signify patrons’ freedom from time and its limitations.
 A single billet of aluminum is milled to form 100 individually contoured columns, representing the 100-million-year period of a rotational spin of a pulsar star.
-Each column is black-anodized and hand-polished to reflect the light.
+Each column is black-anodized and hand-polished to reflect the light and set against an Arctic White background.
 As the eye travels along it, the whole structure, though entirely solid, appears to ripple and flex.

 A description of the Gallery can be found on an engraved plaque in the glove compartment, together with a quotation from Albert Einstein, “The distinction between past, present, and future is only a stubbornly persistent illusion”.